Wildland-Urban Interface · Structural Defense · Patent Pending

 Wind resistance is inherent

 Spray systems fail in the exact conditions that define major fire events.
 Waterfall's surface-adherent sheet cannot be displaced by wind — it is pressed harder against the surface as wind speed increases.
-The worse the fire event, the greater the performance advantage over spray competitors.
+The worse the fire event, the greater the performance advantage over airborne systems.

 02